|Barred spiral galaxy NGC1672 [Courtesy NASA]|

 I suspect that some religious people have embraced the ID movement's arguments because they want "scientific" answers to the scientific atheists, and they know of no others.
 But there are plenty of ways to make a case for the reasonableness of religious belief that can be persuasive to many in the scientific world.
 Such a case has been made by a growing number of research scientists who are Christian believers, such as John Polkinghorne, Owen Gingerich, Francis Collins, Peter E. Hodgson, Michal Heller, Kenneth R. Miller, and Marco Bersanelli.
 I have addressed many audiences myself using arguments similar to theirs and have had scientists whom I know to be of firm atheist convictions tell me that they came away with more respect for the religious position.
 Religion has a significant number of friends (and potential friends) in the scientific world.
 The ID movement is not creating new ones.

-Certainly the majority of intelligent design writers, which accept the general outlines of the 4.5 billion-year evolutionary history of the earth, are much more reasonable than creationist writers.
-However, with regards to the technical arguments raised by the intelligent design community, the consensus of the vast majority of scientists who have examined these issues is that their arguments are either refuted by well-known evidence, or else are not genuinely substantive and not threatening to the foundations of the evolutionary paradigm.
-Virtually all of these issues were settled long ago in the scientific literature.
-At the very least, the intelligent design community certainly has not delivered a "knock-out" blow to evolutionary theory as they have hoped.
+However, with regards to the technical arguments raised by the intelligent design community, the consensus of the vast majority of scientists who have examined these issues is that their arguments are overwhelmingly refuted by well-known evidence.
+Virtually all of these issues were settled long ago in the scientific literature, and recent evidence, such as DNA data, is even stronger in support the evolutionary hypothesis -- see DNA.

 In any event, these arguments have not been published in reputable peer-reviewed scientific journals, so they cannot be taken seriously by the scientific community.
 If any of these writers do believe that they have solid arguments that could stand peer review, they are welcome to write these arguments in a soberly written, well-organized technical paper, and submit it to a journal.
 After all, the requirements for a good peer-reviewed article are well known -- see Peer review.
 If the resulting article has true merit, many journals would jump at the opportunity to herald a major challenge to some aspect of evolutionary theory.
 Some prominent journals in the field include The Journal of Evolutionary Biology, Evolution, Journal of Geophysical Research, Science and Nature.
 Each of these websites include a facility for submitting papers.

-For these reasons, neither creationism nor intelligent design can be recommended for those seeking rational harmony between science and religion.
-Other approaches, which acknowledge basic scientific precepts, and do not attempt to "combat" the world of science, are recommended instead.
-See Harmony for a high-level discussion of these issues.
+For these reasons, neither creationism nor intelligent design can be recommended for those seeking rational harmony between science and religion, to say the least!
+Other approaches, which acknowledge basic scientific precepts, and do not attempt to "combat" the world of science, are recommended instead -- see Harmony for a high-level discussion of these issues.

 For additional information, see